 Ignacio de Otalora is a passionate leader with 30 years of experience and is currently the Executive Director of DigiPen Institute of Technology Europe-Bilbao, providing market insights and strategic advice, analyzing market trends and challenges, maintaining awareness of the competitive market landscape and expansion opportunities, and leading and overseeing PR, marketing, and promotion.
 Ignacio graduated in Business Administration and, prior to joining DigiPen, worked for 20+ years at the Bilbao Chamber of Commerce as Director of Studies and Planning and as an auditor of the Basque Court of Public Accounts.

-Javier Uriz is a video game industry veteran with 10+ years tenure in international executive positions at Activision Blizzard, working with several AAA franchises such as Call of Duty, World of Warcraft, Diablo, Overwatch, Destiny, Skylanders, and Guitar Hero.
-Passionate about business growth and development of new monetization models, Javier brings a vast experience in Sales (retail and digital) and Business Development.
-His role as Senior Director of Sales and Business Development International at Blizzard provided him with extensive knowledge of the challenges and opportunities across different regions around the globe.
-He has led international sales deals and marketing partnerships that have helped the companies reach wider audiences and ultimately grow their revenue and profit lines.
+Javier Uriz is a video game industry expert in B2B relationships.
+He has held international executive positions at Activision Blizzard, working with several AAA franchises such as Call of Duty, World of Warcraft, Diablo, Overwatch, Destiny, Skylanders, and Guitar Hero, and recently joined Epic Games to further develop IPs like Fortnite, Rocket League, and Fall Guys in the EMEA region.
+Passionate about business growth and development of new monetization models, Javier brings together a vast experience in Sales (retail and digital) and Business Development.
+He has gained an extensive knowledge of the challenges and opportunities across the different regions of the globe leading international sales deals and marketing partnerships that helped the companies reach wider audiences and ultimately grow their revenue and profit lines.

 Jean Guerin is the EMEA Director of Community & Engagement at Ubisoft.
 With a 12-year track record in different digital fields at Ubisoft, from Marketing to Digital TV, Content Creators to Community, and Owned to Paid Media, Jean is a multi-disciplinary industry leader who values the idea that it is less and less about telling the story a publisher wants to tell than about the story players want to hear and that in a highly competitive war on attention between different forms of entertainment, engagement is becoming the most strategic objective.